paulness/gatsby-starter-personal-blog/content/posts/2020-03-14--median-of-two-arrays/index.md

         Parameters
         ----------
         small_array: [int]
-            A list of integers sorted
+            A sorted list of integers
         large_array: [int]
-            A list of integers sorted, must be larger or the same length as small_array
+            A sorted list of integers that must be larger or the same length as small_array

         Returns
         -------